-There was undoubtedly at least one "toast-rack" style coach whilst some bogie flat wagons could be fitted with temporary seating for use when an excursion train was required.
+There was undoubtedly, at least one "toastrack" style coach whilst some bogie flat wagons could be fitted with temporary seating for use when an excursion train was required.

-The Mapleton Tramway closed on 31 December, 1944.
+The Mapleton Tramway closed on the 31st December, 1944.

-Buderim Tramway
+7. Buderim Tramway

 The Maroochy Shire Council undertook another tramway project at the same time it was developing the Mapleton Tramway.
-This line started at Palmwoods, on the main Government railway line, about xx [sic] miles south of Nambour.
-The line ran to isolated districts during flood times.
-The eastwards up the mountain to Buderim.
-Strangely, this line was built to 2' 6" gauge on the that it is highly unlikely that such services will ever recommendation of the distinguished engineer, operate again.
-George Phillips, who oversaw the project.
+This line started at Palmwoods, on the main Government railway line, about xx miles south of Nambour.
+The line ran eastwards up the mountain to Buderim.
+Strangely, this line was built to 2'6" gauge on the recommendation of the distinguished engineer, George Phillips, who oversaw the project.

-Two locomotives were used on this line being a 2- Abergowrie district, west of Ingham, was isolated due cylinder Shay geared engine and a Krauss 0-6-2T. to flooding and damage to road bridges.
-The Colonial The Krauss was by far the most popular locomotive Sugar Refining Company made a locomotive and ubiquitous four wheel cane trucks fitted with on the line with the Shay suffering technical difficulties.
+Two locomotives were used on this line being a 2-cylinder Shay geared engine and a Krauss 0-6-2T.
+The Krauss was by far the most popular locomotive on the line with the Shay suffering technical difficulties.
 Both engines were fitted with Westinghouse brakes.

 When the line opened in 1915, rolling stock consisted of one bogie passenger carriage and a bogie guard's van each 20 feet long.
 These were also fitted with Westinghouse brakes.
-There were also seven 4wheel open wagons with a 5' 0" wheelbase.
+There were also seven 4-wheel open wagons with a 5'0" wheelbase.
 They were fitted with the piping necessary to carry the air through the train for the Westinghouse brakes but were only fitted with handbrakes themselves.
 Shillito and Sons of Ipswich built all nine vehicles.